pVanderLeur/OutboxDemo/README.md

-# Demo app for outbox pattern
+# Demo app for outbox and inbox patterns